About the School

 The Maine Medical Center (MMC) School of Surgical Technology was established in 1969 and has graduated more than 1000 students.
 Maine Medical Center is fully accredited by the Joint Commission and the School maintains full accreditation as awarded by the Commission on Accreditation of Allied Health Programs (CAAHEP).
 The Certified Surgical Technologist (CST) certification pass rate for MMC graduates has consistently exceeded the national benchmark.

-Surgical Technology is a one-year, full-time, self-contained program divided into two six-month semesters.
-First semester classes are held in our classroom at Southern Maine Community College, including basic sciences, care and safety of the patient, and principles of operating room technique.
-The second semester is held at Maine Medical Center enabling the student to gain practical experience in the operating room.
-Second semester students participate in clinical rotations to several ambulatory surgery sites to maximize the student's clinical experience.
+The School of Surgical Technology is a one-year, full-time, self-contained program divided into two six-month semesters.
+First semester classes are held in our classroom at Southern Maine Community College and include basic sciences, care and safety of the patient, and principles of operating room technique.
+The second semester is primarily held at MMC, enabling the student to gain practical experience in the operating room.
+Second semester students participate in clinical rotations at several ambulatory surgery sites to maximize their clinical experience.
 Graduates are prepared and eligible to sit for the National Certification Examination offered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).

 One-Plus-One with Southern Maine Community College